Skip to content

 Resource Providers

-Resource providers are used to retrieve Naninovel-related data: ".nani" text files for scenario scripts, textures for character sprites, audio clips for music, etc. Each provider specializes in retrieving the data from a specific source: project's "Resources" folders, Unity's addressable asset system, local file storage, a Google Drive account, etc.
+Resource providers are used to retrieve Naninovel-related assets (appearance textures, BGM clips, etc) at runtime, in accordance with the memory management needs.
+Each provider specializes in retrieving the assets from a specific source: project's "Resources" folders, Unity's addressable asset system, local file storage, a Google Drive account, etc.

 Providers' general behavior can be configured via Naninovel -> Configuration -> Resource Provider menu.